Gremious/StS-DefaultModBase/README.md

 If you want to recommend and/or add something to the mod that you feel would be helpful, feel free to put up a request or a branch!

 Happy modding!

+***

+Things I should add/do next:

+* Non-character specific relic

+* Custom potions

+* Dynamic Variables

+* CustomBottleRelic

+* CustomSavable (?)

+* Change all the tabs into spaces so that formatting is ok across all platforms

+* Other things I don't know about yet